wso2-attic/product-bps/README.txt

-WSO2 Business Process Server (BPS) is an easy-to-use open source business process server that executes business processes written using BPMN standard and WS-BPEL standard.
+WSO2 Business Process Server (BPS) is an easy-to-use open source business process server that executes business processes written using BPMN standard as well as WS-BPEL standard.
 It is powered by Activiti BPMN Engine and Apache ODE BPEL Engine.
 It provides a complete Web-based graphical console to deploy, manage and view processes in addition to managing and viewing process instances.